Universally unique identifier: Versions 1 and 6 (date-time and MAC address)

 In contrast to other UUID versions, version-1 and -2 UUIDs based on MAC addresses from network cards rely for their uniqueness in part on an identifier issued by a central registration authority, namely the Organizationally Unique Identifier (OUI) part of the MAC address, which is issued by the IEEE to manufacturers of networking equipment.
 The uniqueness of version-1 and version-2 UUIDs based on network-card MAC addresses also depends on network-card manufacturers properly assigning unique MAC addresses to their cards, which like other manufacturing processes is subject to error.
-Additionally some operating system permit the end user to customise the MAC address, notably OpenWRT.
+Virtual machines receive a MAC address in a range that is configurable in the hypervisor.
+Additionally some operating systems permit the end user to customise the MAC address, notably OpenWRT.

 Usage of the node's network card MAC address for the node ID means that a version-1 UUID can be tracked back to the computer that created it.
 Documents can sometimes be traced to the computers where they were created or edited through UUIDs embedded into them by word processing software.
 This privacy hole was used when locating the creator of the Melissa virus.

-RFC 4122 does allow the MAC address in a version-1 (or 2) UUID to be replaced by a random 48-bit node ID, either because the node does not have a MAC address, or because it is not desirable to expose it.
+RFC 9562 does allow the MAC address in a version-1 (or 2) UUID to be replaced by a random 48-bit node ID, either because the node does not have a MAC address, or because it is not desirable to expose it.
 In that case, the RFC requires that the least significant bit of the first octet of the node ID should be set to 1.
 This corresponds to the multicast bit in MAC addresses, and setting it serves to differentiate UUIDs where the node ID is randomly generated from UUIDs based on MAC addresses from network cards, which typically have unicast MAC addresses.

+Version 6 is the same as version 1 except all timestamp bits are ordered from most significant to least significant.
+This allows systems to sort UUIDs in order of creation simply by sorting them lexically, whereas this is not possible with version 1.